Skip to main content

 For a hormone-receptor complex to initiate gene transcription effectively, it must recruit a host of “co-activator” proteins (such as SRC-1, p300/CBP).
 These co-activators are like the skilled labor required to read the genetic blueprint and begin construction.
 The pool of these co-activators within a cell is finite.

 When chronic stress leads to a massive and sustained activation of GRs, these receptors can sequester the majority of available co-activator proteins.
 This leaves fewer resources available for the TR and AR/ER complexes, even if T3 and testosterone are present and bound to their respective receptors.
 The result is a blunted transcriptional response to thyroid and gonadal hormones simply because the necessary molecular machinery is otherwise engaged.
-The GR effectively outcompetes for essential resources.
+The GR effectively outcompetes other nuclear receptors for essential resources.

 2. Direct Receptor-Receptor Interference (tethering)